vvasuki/kAvya/TIkA/gadyam/rAjagopAlAchAri/mahAbhArata/104_THE_PASSING_AWAY_OF_THE.md

 +++
-title = "104 THE PASSING AWAY OF THE"
+title = "104 THE PASSING AWAY OF THE THREE"

 +++
-THREE
 WHEN Yudhishthira at last gave his consent for Dhritarashtra's retirement to the forest, Dhritarashtra and Gandhari